tyhopp/site-starter/README.md

 Every time I want to test something in the browser I have the following three options:

-- Open CodePen or JSFiddle and constantly have to resize the windows as I write more and more code.
+- Open [CodePen](https://codepen.io/) or [JSFiddle](https://jsfiddle.net/), but there's no asset uploading and the small panels are hard to work with as I write more code.
 - Google "HTML Boilerplate" only to find giant boilerplate templates, each with their own set of opinionated things included.
 - Create the files from scratch and fill in the basic elements.